ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## UDP Proxy Handling {#handling}

+Upon receiving a UDP proxying request, the recipient can either act as a UDP proxy and establish a tunnel (see below), or act as an intermediary and forward the request to another HTTP server.
+Note that such intermediaries may need to reencode the request if they forward it using a version of HTTP that is different from the one used to receive it, as the request encoding differs by version (see below).

-Upon receiving a UDP proxying request, the recipient UDP proxy extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers, and establishes a tunnel by directly opening a UDP socket to the requested target.
+When acting as a UDP proxy, the recipient of the UDP proxying request extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers, and establishes a tunnel by directly opening a UDP socket to the requested target.